Welcome to referendum.govt.nz

 This referendum will ask the public whether the recreational use of cannabis should become legal

-- The Government has released a draft Cannabis Legalisation and Control Bill for public consideration.
+In December 2019, the Government released a first draft of the Cannabis Legalisation and Control Bill for public consideration.
 The draft Bill describes the key aspects of proposed rules about growing, selling and purchasing cannabis for recreational purposes.
-The Government is publishing a draft Bill at this point to ensure that New Zealanders are informed about the direction being taken and the decisions that have been made to date.
-The final draft Bill, which will be released in early 2020, will contain more detail and take into account feedback on the current draft.
+The Government published the first draft of the Bill in December to ensure that New Zealanders were informed about the direction being taken and the decisions that had been made to date.

 The referendum question